Jompe-j/2dv513A3/README.md

 # App to perform DB queries - Linneaus university course 2dv513

-A Kotlin application to test some basic DB querise for a course in DB.
+A Kotlin application to test some basic DB queries for a course in DB.
 The application used a dataset from yelp.

-General guidelines for the queries were that tt least 2 queries should query data from more than one table.
+General guidelines for the queries were that at least 2 queries should query data from more than one table.
 An SQL JOIN had to be made and that Aggregation and/or grouping should be used.

-## My own thoughts
-This application was written as simple as possible and the focus was on getting the DB queries and report done in time.
-But it did offer me some first hand experience with Kotlin.
+Keywords: Kotlin, SQL, DB, database, queries